Compliance Management

 A risk scenario that describes the issue of laptops being stolen or lost.
 An Internal Control that describes how end-point systems are encrypted and have access controls using strong authentication.
 A policy about Endpoint encryption and a procedure on how the job is carried out on each laptop.

-The data flow describes how customer data is downloaded to laptops in order to make a report.
+The data flow describes how customer data is downloaded to laptops to make a report.
 The solutions above could be reused in this scenario.

 Compliance requirement 3.4.1 from PCI-DSS.
 The same control mentioned above can be reused for this problem.
 We could upload an encryption standards policy onto the system too and link it to the control and compliance requirements.